-The United States (U.S.) Department of the Navy (Navy) proposes to conduct military readiness training activities, and research, development, testing, and evaluation (hereinafter referred to as "testing") activities in the Atlantic Fleet Training and Testing (AFTT) Study Area, as represented in Figure 2.1-1.
-These military readiness activities include the use of active sonar and explosives within existing range complexes and testing ranges and additional areas located in the Atlantic Ocean along the eastern coast of North America, in portions of the Caribbean Sea and the Gulf of Mexico, at Navy pierside locations, within port transit channels, near civilian ports, and in bays, harbors, and inland waterways (e.g., lower Chesapeake Bay).
+The United States (U.S.) Department of the Navy (Navy) proposes to conduct training activities (hereinafter referred to as "training") and research, development, testing, and evaluation (hereinafter referred to as "testing") activities in the Atlantic Fleet Training and Testing (AFTT) Study Area, as represented in Figure 2.1-1.
+When discussed together, training and testing are also referred to as "military readiness activities."
+These military readiness activities include the use of active sonar and explosives within existing range complexes and testing ranges, in high seas areas located in the Atlantic Ocean along the eastern coast of North America, in portions of the Caribbean Sea and the Gulf of Mexico, at Navy pierside locations, within port transit channels, near civilian ports, and in bays, harbors, and inshore waterways (e.g., lower Chesapeake Bay).
 These military readiness activities are generally consistent with those analyzed in the AFTT Environmental Impact Statement (EIS)/Overseas Environmental Impact Statement (OEIS) completed in August 2013 and are representative of training and testing that the Navy has been conducting in the AFTT Study Area for decades.